Devx-Staffing/PHP-Test-Project/README.md

 our evaluation process, we would like you to complete a small test project to demonstrate your PHP and web development skills.
 The project should be completed within 4 days, and your submission should be a working application with source code.
+Please use GitHub for source control and commit your code in small chunks.

 ## Project Description